gurunandan-bhat/vernarch/content/essays/vernacular-architecture-in-history-and-heritage-sites.md

 Karle, Kondane and Bedsa, which show that wood-crafting techniques had reached a very high level of perfection.
 Some of these caves, which were constructed 1500 to 2000 years ago, still have the wooden ribbed ceiling of exceptionally well crafted teak members, without the use of nails.
+{{< figure src="/images/essays/a historical, Ajanta, cave 4, 01.png" caption="Cave at Ajanta, Aurangabad, Maharashtra: An unfinished cave that depicts the laborious manner in which the caves were carved out of stone – scooped out and the roof chiselled to a plain surface.
+The columns were in the process of getting carved capitals when the construction seems to have been stopped." width="100%" >}}
 That wood was predominantly used for construction, whether residential or monumental, is very obvious because even when temples and caves were carved out of stone, the eaves and ceilings had replica beams and rafters carved out of the stone, as would have been done in wooden structures, even though they were not required structurally.
 The earliest